Configure a connection to a running server and persist credentials locally for later use

 - ./cec - Connect to a Pydio Cells server using the command line

-- ./cec configure client-auth - Connect to the server directly using the Client Credentials
+- ./cec configure client-auth - Connect to the server using Client Credentials

-- ./cec configure oauth - User OAuth2 to login to server
+- ./cec configure oauth - Use OAuth2 credential flow to login to the server